GET YOUR COVID AND / OR FLU RESULTS ON THE SAME DAY OR IN 24 HRS

 Lab PCR is the gold standard of COVID-19 testing for the highest accuracy.

-COVID-19 testing made easy.
-No lines, no Waits, Just Fast Results!
-Whether you need COVID-19 testing results for travel, for businesses, or for peace of mind, the Expert Team at
+COVID-19 and Flu testing made easy.
+No lines, Just Fast Results!
+Whether you need test results for travel, for work, or for peace of mind, the Expert Team at

 KONE MOLECULAR LABS™ delivers your results on time.